 Removing pecans from the green husks and allowing them to dry

 Yes, you can eat the unripe pecans that have fallen off ahead of time, but you’ll have to exercise caution while trying to peel off the green shell.
 In case you are unable to peel off the skin, even after taking the necessary precautions, implies that the nuts fell a little too early.
-These nuts cannot at all be salvaged.
+These green pecan nuts cannot at all be salvaged.

 You’ll have to put on a pair of protective leather gloves to prevent your hands from touching the outer husk of the raw pecans.
 If you touch the green shells with your bare hands, then your hands will be dyed black, and you’ll have a hard time getting rid of the tint.
 Take hold of a raw pecan nut with your left gloved hand, and drive a blade of a knife carefully through the husk till the tough inner shell becomes visible.